microsoft/MixedRealityToolkit-Unity/Documentation/Utilities/OptimizeWindow.md

 ### Depth buffer format

-Furthermore, it is recommended to utilize a 16-bit depth format when enabling depth buffer sharing compared to 24-bit.
+Furthermore, for *AR Headsets*, it is recommended to utilize a 16-bit depth format when enabling depth buffer sharing compared to 24-bit.
 This means lower precision but saves on performance.
 If [z-fighting](https://en.wikipedia.org/wiki/Z-fighting) occurs because there is less precision in calculating depth for pixels, then it is recommended to move the [far clip plane](https://docs.unity3d.com/Manual/class-Camera.html) closer to the camera (ex: 50m instead of 1000m).

 ### Real-time Global Illumination